 Spanish Baked Omelet

 Spanish tapas, or small plates, are all the rage, and you’ll almost always find an omelet on the menu at a tapas bar.
 Ours is heart-healthy with a variety of vegetables including low calorie eggplant, anti-oxidant rich zucchini and fresh mushrooms.
-Serve tapas-style in small squares, or in wedges with a fruit salad for a complete meal.
-Serves 6.

 - 1 small peeled eggplant, cut into 1 inch cubes